 An E-Type software system continuously changes over time (I) obeying a complex feedback-based evolution process (VIII).
 On the one hand, due to the need for growth and adaptation that acts as positive feedback, this process results in an increasing functional capacity of the system (VI), produced by a growth ratio that is slowly declining in the long term (V).
 The process is typically guided by a pattern of growth that demonstrates its self-regulating nature: growth advances smoothly; still, whenever there are excessive deviations from the typical, baseline rate of growth (either in a single release, or accumulated over time), the evolution process obeys the need for calibrating releases of perfective maintenance, i.e., code restructuring and documentation for better maintainability and comprehension (expressed via minor growth and demonstrating negative feedback) to stop the unordered growth of the system's complexity (III).
 On the other hand, to regulate the ever-increasing growth, there is negative feedback in the system controlling both the overall quality of the system (VII), with particular emphasis to its internal quality (II).
-The effort consumed for the above (IV) Law of Conservation of Organisational Stability phases disrupted with bursts of effort from time to time (IV).
+The effort consumed for the above process is typically constant over phases, with the phases disrupted with bursts of effort from time to time (IV).

 2.1.
-Lehman's Laws & Related Empirical Studies
+Lehman's laws and related empirical studies